Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Introduction

-In this paper, we use the ideas of self-supervision to contribute toward two critical aspects of face clustering in movies: (1) addressing the lack of domain-matched training data and (2) adapting deep face representations learnt from static images for face tracks mined from movies.
-First, we address the lack of domain-matched training data by mining all instances of co-occurring faces in movie video frames to obtain cannot-link face tracks, and subsequently must-link instances within the individual face tracks.
-Using this procedure, for a dataset of 240 Hollywood movies released between 2014--2016, we were able to obtain over 169,000 face tracks consisting of a total of 10 million face images with weak labels at a movie-level (i.e., whether two faces belong to the same person or not).
-We have made this data publicly available for the benefit of the wider research community.
+In this paper, we use self-supervision toward two critical aspects of face clustering in long-form content: addressing the lack of domain-matched training data and adapting deep face embeddings learned from static images to movie face tracks.
+First, we present a large-scale weakly labeled dataset that we curated by mining instances of spatially and temporally co-occurring face tracks in movies, called \textit{SAIL-MultiFace}.
+Second, we present an offline method based on nearest-neighbor search to identify challenging cases in the weakly labeled data: that is, faces belonging to the same person which are ``far apart'' (\textit{hard-positives}) and faces of different people that are ``close together'' (\textit{hard-negatives}) in the embedding space.
+Then, to improve the overall face recognition in the movie domain using weakly labeled data, we explore triplet loss \cite{schroff2015facenet,zhang2016deep} and multiview correlation \cite{somandepalli2019multimodal} to adapt general-purpose face embeddings to the movie domain.

-Second, using these face tracks as training data, we explore triplet loss \cite{schroff2015facenet,zhang2016deep} and multiview correlation \cite{somandepalli2019multimodal} based methods to adapt pre-trained face embeddings in order to improve face recognition in movies.
-For this purpose, we propose an offline method based on nearest-neighbor search in the embedding space, to identify \textit{hard-positives} and \textit{hard-negatives} for each face track, i.e., maximally distant must-link faces and minimally distant cannot-link faces respectively.

-Finally, in order to benchmark the performance of the proposed adaptation methods for face clustering in videos, we consider publicly available datasets for three movies and a TV show~\cite{zhang2016deep,somandepalli2019reinforcing,everingham2006hello} that have been widely used for benchmarking in related work.
-As part of this effort, we obtained character labels in-house for two other movies which include a more racially diverse cast of characters.
-For all six videos, we also annotate face quality labels (See Figure~\ref{fig:exemplar}) to evaluate the performance of different methods in the presence of visual distractors.
-Our experimental results with face verification and clustering and error analysis demonstrate the benefit of using self-supervised adaptation techniques to improve character labeling in videos.
+Finally, we present the \textit{SAIL-Movie Character Benchmark (SAIL-MCB)}, a resource developed to evaluate and compare the performance of face clustering methodologies for movies.
+For this purpose, we considered movie/TV videos evaluated in other studies~\cite{zhang2016deep,everingham2006hello}, and in our own recent study~\cite{somandepalli2019reinforcing}.
+Finally, to ensure that this benchmark is representative and inclusive of all actors in movies, we included two other movies with a more racially diverse cast of characters.
+For all six videos, we annotated nearly 10,000 face tracks with over half a million faces with character labels of both primary and secondary actors.
+We also annotated face quality labels (See an example in Figure~\ref{fig:exemplar}) to understand the performance of face recognition frameworks in the presence of visual distractors.
+Our experimental results with face verification and clustering, and subsequent error analysis, demonstrate the benefit of using self-supervised adaptation techniques to improve character labeling in videos.